CiaranMoran27/pands-project2021/README.md

 The results from plot 5 are very interesting.
 The petal features overall performed worse at prediciting the Iris species, while the sepal dimensions performed better.
 There appears to be a link with variables having high correlation and a reduced ability to make accurate model predictions.
 This would make sense as the more correlated variables are, the harder it would be to alter their dimension without altering another variable in a similar way.

-In addition to this the model performed best when the sepal width feature was used to solely train worst when petal width was used to solely train the model.
-Taking a slight backstep fromm correlation a histogram was prepared with all features on the one plot and it was confirmed that the petal width overlapped more with other features, while sepal width on the otherhand appeared to overlap less with other features (See Plot 6) [F9*].
-This observation would help justify why sepal width would perform better than petal width when these features were used to independantly train the KNN model.
+It was also noted that the sepal width feature was predominantly present in the higher accuracy model runs where more than 1 feaure was used to train the model.
+This observation was attributed to the sepal width feature being the only feature than didnt show high correlation with other features.
+In addition to this the model performed best when the sepal width feature was used to solely train it (circa.
+96.5%), while petal width resulted in poorer model performance (circa 60%).
+This makes sense as being the least correlated variable one would expect sepal width to show the least overlap when plotted with the other iris featues.
+Plot 6 below reaffirms these findings[F9*].

 <br/>